BurntSushi/rebar/BYOB.md

 more restrictive API might prevent one from doing more throughput optimizations if they would too negatively impact latency!)
-* Define a new `rust/memmem/restricted` engine that always rebuilds the searcher every time.
+* Define a new `rust/memmem/restricted` engine that always rebuilds the searcher for every search.
 We _could_ just change the code of `rust/memmem`, rebuild the runner program and then recapture measurements.
 And sometimes that might be the right thing to do.
 But in this case, it would be nice to have both options available simultaneously since this really comes down to a public API difference and not some internal tweak that we're testing.